dubbelnisse/mongodb-backup/README.md

 # mongodb-backup
-This image runs mongodump to backup data using cronjob to folder `/backup`
+This image runs mongodump to backup data using cronjob to folder `/backup`.
+In docker this is runnung in Cent-OS with only mongodb-org-tools.
+So not another mongo instance.

 ## Usage: